apidaysnordic/apidaysnordic.github.io/_posts/2016-02-26-jussi-hurmola.md

 ---
-title: EduCloud Alliance  - Jussi Hurmola
+title: Open APIs in education to disrupt the ways to offer and consume learning - Jussi Hurmola
 layout: post
 author: Jarkko Moilanen
 ---